Last Reviewed: May 12, 2017

 dtSearch uses an "alphabet" file to determine which characters are searchable, which cause a word break, and which are ignored.
 By changing the alphabet settings, you can make characters such as # or + searchable, making it possible to search for "C#" or "C++" as opposed to "C".

-1. In dtSearch Desktop, click Options > Preferences > Letters and Words, and click Edit Alphabet.
+1. In dtSearch Desktop, click Options > Preferences > Letters and Words, and click the Edit button next to the Alphabet filename box.

-2. Locate the "+" (or "#") character in the list of characters and click on it
+2. Locate character you want to make searchable in the list of characters and select it.

 3. Set the Character type to Letter